devsoft-pl/invoice-factory/README.md

 Invoicing application for companies and individuals to streamline business processes.
 Here's what you can do with the application:

-* **Add Your Company:** Add your company details to the system.
-You can manage multiple companies under one account.
+* **Add Your Company:** You can manage multiple companies under one account.

 * **Manage Contacts:** Add an unlimited number of contacts, including both business entities and individuals.

 * **Create and Edit Invoices:** Generate sales or purchase invoices.
-Edit or delete invoices as needed..
+Edit or delete invoices as needed.
 The application allows you to generate invoices in PDF.

 * **Recurring Invoices:** Automate your billing process with recurring invoices.